 box fitted behind the

-Teignbridge District Council planners, advised by Edward Mayer and Stephen
+and Teignbridge District Council planners, advised by Edward Mayer and

-Fitt of Swift Conservation, agreed to install the nest boxes
+Stephen Fitt of Swift Conservation, agreed to install the nest boxes on

 Paul Davies, Head of Asset Management said: “As a housing

 association it is our responsibility to meet local housing need, and we

 thought we could extend this to some of our feathered friends.
 Sadly,